 Analyzing and evaluating the effect of optimized international terrestrial cables on the level of international communication networks and facilities to effectively improve their quality through international terrestrial cables.
 Performing investigations and researches on regions already enjoying trans-multi-country terrestrial cable connection to collect useful experiences.
 Exploring the application of such cables in real cases and promoting the application worldwide.

+Analyzing and evaluating the effect of optimized international terrestrial cables on the level of international communication networks and facilities to effectively improve their quality through international terrestrial cables.
+Performing investigations and researches on regions already enjoying trans-multi-country terrestrial cable connection to collect useful experiences.
+Exploring the application of such cables in real cases and promoting the application worldwide.

 promoting Internet exchange points (IXPs) as a long-term solution to advance connectivity, and supporting ITU members with deployment of/transition to IPv6-based networks and applications, in collaboration with relevant expert organizations.

 Rural communications